gsantopaolo/gsantopaolo.github.io/_tabs/about.md

 Whether developing real-time collaboration tools or architecting multimodal Retrieval-Augmented Generation (RAG) systems, I focus on delivering AI solutions that drive
 business innovation.

-### My Journey &amp; Background

-Despite not holding a formal university degree, my career is built on relentless curiosity and self-taught expertise.
-I started programming at the age of 8, driven solely by passion for technology.
-I still remember my very first programming exam—coding in BASIC for the Commodore 64.
-The task was to implement the Pythagorean theorem, and even though I was too young to have learned it at school, I managed to get it right.
-Over the years, I’ve led and mentored several teams of engineers, proving that real-world skills and continuous learning can pave the way to leadership and innovation.

 ![Future Tech 2019 - Amsterdam](/content/2025/02/me.jpeg){: width="972" height="589" }
 _Future Tech 2019 - Amsterdam_